atilio-ts/finance-tracker-app/README.md

     npm run start- make sure to run the build and seed commands before starting the project

+To test all the enpoints you can use the FinanceTrackerApp.postman_collection.json file

 <a name="developerComments"></a>

 ## Developer notes, comments and further work